 - The NCTSN also has a Child Trauma Toolkit for Educators that explains how school administrators, teachers, and other staff can work with traumatized children in the school system.

-- The Center for School Mental Health at the University of Maryland’s School of Medicine offers many resources for dealing with traumatic events in schools, including resources for parents and caregivers.
+- The Center for School Mental Health at the University of Maryland’s School of Medicine offers many resources for dealing with traumatic events in schools.

 - The National Association for School Psychologists has a handout to help children cope with tragedy called “Helping Children Cope with Terrorism—Tips for Families and Educators,” including tips for parents, teachers, and schools.

 - The Substance Abuse and Mental Health Services Administration offers “Tips for Talking with and Helping Children and Youth Cope After a Disaster or Traumatic Event,” including how children of different ages tend to react and how to best respond to them.

 - The National Institute of Mental Health’s “Helping Children and Adolescents Cope with Violence and Disasters: What Parents Can Do” includes do’s and don’ts for talking to children about trauma, as well as tips for interacting with people directly affected by the tragedy.